Hirato/lamiae/README.txt

 Note that these are taken at a cursory look at the games in question, with no knowledge of their actual inner workings.

 Arcanum
-* File structure - we also use numbered "prototypes," albeit in plaintext.
 * Dialogue Tree format - partially true, our dialogue nodes are named and use named destinations, not numbers.
 * Status effects centred around polymorphing targets.
 * Global flags and variables.